Morgellons Symptoms: Body BugsThe body bug phenomenon is probably one of the creepiest categories in the Morgellons symptoms.

-A specimen can be sent for analysis and come back as 'unidentifiable', or just a piece of fiber as was the case from our core group afflicted by this strange skin disease most commonly called Morgellons.
+A specimens have be sent for analysis and come back as 'unidentifiable', or a piece of fiber, non-biological in composition.

 Some folks are reporting flies, worms, and various parasite-types that somehow hatch and/or are living under the skin and the internet is full of sample specimens documenting these cases.

-Trisha Springstead, a registered nurse and member of our team, shared this video that featured her work several years ago by Fox Television in Florida.
-We hope this video remains accessible and forgive the initial commercial that is inserted.
+Trisha Springstead, a registered nurse and member of our team, shared a video from Fox Television in Florida that featured her work several years ago.
+The video finally was taken down, but the story was like this...

-For many folks, they can not track that first encounter or exposure and according to Trisha Springstead, there can be an 'incubation' period of more than 10 years before the more prominent symptoms like lesions appear.
+For many folks, they can not track their first encounter or exposure and, according to Trisha Springstead, there can be an 'incubation' period of more than 10 years before the more prominent symptoms like lesions appear.

 Strange skin conditions can span over years; morphing with characteristics which take on another level of contamination/infestation.